FORMATIONS (TO&E), PART 7

 Basic antitank gun formations of Continuation War was called:

-From the Gun Companies of Continuation War the ones belonging to infantry regiments were typically horse-towed, while the ones belonging to Divisions were typically motorised or mechanised.
+From the (antitank) gun companies of Continuation War the ones belonging to infantry regiments were typically horse-towed, while the ones belonging to Divisions were typically motorised or mechanised.
 Motorised gun companies were towed with trucks, but early on also passenger cars were (quite unsuccessfully) used as towing vehicles.
-Those gun companies, which could be considered mechanised used captured A-20 Komsolets armoured tractors as towing vehicles.
+Those (antitank) gun companies, which could be considered mechanised used captured Soviet A-20 Komsomolets armoured tractors as their towing vehicles.

-Notice: Basic field artillery unit of similar size was "Patteri" (Artillery Battery) and artillery units were never companies.
-Also infantry gun companies were called "Tykkikomppania" if they were not part of field artillery.
+Notice: Basic field artillery unit of similar size was patteri (artillery battery) and artillery units were never companies.
+Also infantry gun companies were called tykkikomppania if they were not part of field artillery (in addition of field artillery formations the other main user of 76-mm infantry guns was forfication artillery).
 The actual difference between infantry guns and antitank guns was quite flexible in Finnish military.
-The small calibre (37mm - 45mm) at-guns, which had lost their edge against improving Soviet tanks, were mainly appointed to tasks in which they were used against easier targets such as enemy infantry and field fortifications.
+The small calibre (37-mm - 45-mm) antitank-guns, which had lost their edge against improving Soviet tanks, were mainly appointed to tasks in which they were used against easier targets such as enemy infantry and field fortifications.

 Practical unit sizes that were used (unit send to specific mission):

-When it came to issuing of at-rifles to Finnish infantry formations during Continuation War Antitank Platoons of Machinegun Companies had higher priority then Antitank Squads of Rifle Companies.
+When it came to issuing of antitank-rifles to Finnish infantry formations in beginning of Continuation War, the antitank platoons of machinegun companies had higher priority than antitank squads of rifle companies.
 Year 1941 the difference was between the two was quite clear:

 Platoon Leader